-A 2020 study showed oversowing white clover in hill country could more than double a pasture sward's clover content after two seasons - see graph.
-The key to the clover's strong establishment was grazing management during the establishment phase.
+A 2019-2023 study in Gisborne showed that oversowing white clover in hill country could more than double a pasture sward's clover content AND maintain higher levels over 4 years - see graph.

+The key to the clover's strong establishment were seed treading and reducing resident pasture competition throughout the establishment phase.

-This fact sheet provides a step-by-step guide to help you maximise the establishment and persistence of white clover oversown on hill country:
+This factsheet provides a step-by-step guide to help you maximise the establishment and persistence of white clover oversown on hill country: